 CALVARY EPISCOPAL CHURCH, PITTSBURGH, PENNSYLVANIA

-"Where God's glory flashes"* IV: In the gutter
+"Where God's glory flashes"* I: In the Wilderness

 *To bow the head in sackcloth and in ashes,